YasirAB/AI_Maze_Game/README.md

 # AI_Maze_Game(Team 16)
 Java Project Using Object Oriented Coding

-How to run: For the final version of the project, compile all packages and run the class 'Display' found in the 'view' package, to run text based run the file 'Runner'.
+How to run: For the final version of the project, compile all packages and run the class 'Display' found in the 'view' package, to run text based run the file 'Runner'
 -- To run previous demo's, compile the code in that demo's folder then run Display for GUI and Runner for text based.

 Updates on the final version of the project